 3. The instructor or AIF must notify the student of the suspected infraction in writing.
 The student must have the opportunity to meet with the instructor/AIF to discuss the complaint and present any information that he or she believes to be relevant.

-4. The student is entitled to the assistance of a Campus Adviser throughout the disciplinary process.
-A Campus Adviser is a member of the Rutgers community who can help the accused student navigate the disciplinary system.
+4. The student is entitled to the assistance of a Campus Advisor throughout the disciplinary process.
+A Campus Advisor is a member of the Rutgers community who can help the accused student navigate the disciplinary system.

 5. Following this meeting, the instructor or AIF determines whether the student is responsible for the violation.
 If the finding is “not responsible,” the case is closed and the result reported to the Office of Student Conduct (New Brunswick) or the Unit AIF (Newark and Camden).
 If the finding is “responsible,” the instructor/AIF will impose an academic sanction, such as a paper or other assignment, a workshop on academic integrity, or a grade penalty.

 6. If the student does not contest the finding or sanction, the sanction is implemented immediately, the case is closed, and the result reported to the Office of Student Conduct or Unit AIF.
 However, if the student does wish to contest the judgment, he or she can appeal to the Campus Appeals Committee (CAC).
 See the Academic Integrity Appeal Process for more information.

 1. When a student is alleged to have committed a separable academic integrity violation, he or she meets with a Conduct Officer or an Academic Integrity Facilitator (AIF) for a Preliminary Review.
 This review is an opportunity for the Conduct Officer/AIF to gather information about the complaint.